How to Introduce a Comforter to Your Baby

 The Two-Pack Advantage

-Here's a tip every experienced parent will give you: always have two.
+Always have two.
 Once your baby has formed a genuine attachment to their comforter, losing it - or having it in the wash when it's desperately needed - becomes a genuine crisis.
+With a Bullabaloo 2-pack, you always have a spare.
+Rotate them regularly so both develop the same worn-in softness and scent.

 Frequently Asked Questions